Opportunity conversion rates are a critical metric in any sales team.

 For example, let’s say your sales cycle is three months.

 A deal created today is unlikely to close for another two to three months.
 So why is it relevant to the opportunity conversion rate for this month?

-What’s more, if the sales team close the normal number of deals this month, but also do a great job of creating new funnel, the win rate is artificially low.
+What’s more, if the sales team closes the usual number of deals this month, but also does a great job of creating new funnel, the win rate is artificially low.
 Those new opportunities have dragged down the conversion rate.

-The correct way to measure opportunity win rates is to compare the number and value of deals won in a month with the number and value of deals lost in the same month.
+The right way to measure opportunity win rates is to compare the number and value of deals won in a month with the number and value of deals lost in the same month.

 The chart shows the right way to calculate the win rate metrics.
-It measures the ratio of won to lost deals in each month.
+It measures the ratio of won to lost deals each month.

 The pipeline, including deals that get pushed from one month to another, play no part in calculating the conversion rate.

 Our dashboard chart shows the conversion rate in two ways.

 - Won % (Count).
-This is the percentage conversion rate in terms of the number of won opportunities.
+This metric is the percentage conversion rate in terms of the number of won opportunities.

 - Won % (Amount).
-This is the percentage conversion rate in terms of the total value of won opportunities.
+This metric is the percentage conversion rate in terms of the total value of won opportunities.

 The chart shows that in three months – July, August, and October – the conversion rate by Amount was higher than the win rate by Count.

 That’s probably a good thing.
-It means that a greater proportion of high value opportunities were successfully closed compared to lower value opportunities.
+It means that more high-value opportunities were successfully closed compared to lower value opportunities.

 12 Must-Have Dashboard Charts